‘Scrap cathedral’ in Spain lives on after originator’s death | Malay Mail

-MEJORADA DEL CAMPO, Dec 5 — For over 60 years, former monk Justo Gallego had been building a cathedral out of scrap materials on the outskirts of Madrid, a project he would never see completed.
+MEJORADA DEL CAMPO (Spain), Dec 6 — For over 60 years, former monk Justo Gallego had been building a cathedral out of scrap materials on the outskirts of Madrid, a project he would never see completed.

 The 96-year-old died over the weekend, but left the unfinished complex in Mejorada del Campo to a charity run by a priest that has vowed to complete his labour of love.